 This method returns a copy of the current instance.

 This property holds a dictionary.
-Its keys are the options.
-Its values specify nargs.

 This method is at the core of the class.